DevulTj/garrysmod-globaloffensive-ui/README.md

 ### Created by [DevulTj](https://steamcommunity.com/id/devul)
 ###### There is currently no promotional material at this time.

+As of 4th December 2018, I've released Global Offensive UI for free on GitHub.

+Enjoy!

 Global Offensive UI is a realistic reimagination of Counter-Strike: Global Offensive's main menu system, designed for server owners.
 You can customize this interface to your greatest needs and desires.
 It has in-depth customization with a client based settings panel and server-based configurations.
 It also features a fantastic UI with great animations and graphical fidelity.

 # Features